DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 > [!lore]+ **The Stained-Glass Windows**
 > The stained-glass windows portray the anointing of Saint Markovia as a prophet by Ithuriel, the **deva** of the Morninglord now known as the Abbot.
 The event was overseen by Saint Andral, the Moste High Priest of the Morninglord’s church at the time of Markovia’s selection, and Markovia’s envious competitor for the title of the Morninglord’s prophet.
 >
-> The statuette is the *Icon of Ravenloft*, which appears as described in <span class="citation">Icon of Ravenloft (p.
+> The statuette is the *Icon of Dawn's Grace*, which appears as described in <span class="citation">Icon of Ravenloft (p.
 222)</span>.
 The statuette’s glow is a symbolic representation of the shard of the Abbot’s divinity that dwells within.

 If the players are accompanied by the **pseudodragon** spirit Zorya, Zorya breathes silver fire upon two ancient torches flanking the stained-glass windows, setting them alight with cold silver flames that bathe the room in a chill, ethereal light.